ShaunF777/ReactJs/jsRefresherQuizDOM/README.md

 }
 ```
 4. Reload the page and click the new button.

+Optional tweaks
+- Case-insensitive matching: change the comparison in quizBuilder.js from exact equality to lowercase comparison.
+- Multiple-choice support: add a "type" and "choices" field per question and extend the builder to render buttons for choices.
+- Persist history: implement localStorage writes inside log() or in quizBuilder before appending items.

 ---
 ## 🔧 Customization Notes
 - **Case sensitivity**: Answers are matched exactly.
 To allow case-insensitive matching, change the comparison in `quizBuilder.js`: